Money BasicsManaging Money

 If you do incur late fees, pay them off at once as these fees compound over time.

 When you're still learning how to budget, it's okay to not hit the 50-30-20 ratio right away.
 For instance, if you find that your living expenses take up more than 50% of your budget, you can tweak your spending over time and eventually work up to that ratio.
-Having a clear delineation between the percentages in your budget, as well as understanding the composition of obligatory spend versus disposable cash understanding, also help you in managing your liabilities so you don't overspend on the things you can live without.
+Having a clear delineation between the percentages in your budget, understanding the composition of obligatory spend versus disposable cash, as well as using your credit card wisely, also help you in managing your liabilities so you don't overspend on the things you can live without.

 Use the steps above as a guide not only on limiting liabilities but on how to avoid debt problems.
 As you build momentum, you can actively avoid debt and look toward more long-term financial goals, such as saving for a house or setting up a retirement fund.
 To help you conveniently track your expenses, use Metrobank's digital services.